GaspardMerten/flutter_auto_form/README.md

 ## Advanced usage

 If you need to create your own field (date field, color field, ...) you can always create it by overriding the Field class.
-Then override the buildField method of the AFThemeData class and wrap your top level widget with a AFTheme widget to which you give your customized AFThemeData as argument.
+Then to display a custom widget, create a stateful widget that extends the FieldStatefulWidget and of which the state extends the FieldState class.

 ##